Theory-Communication-Design/aapex-2024/README.md

 To open this project and run it locally, follow the instructions below:

-### 1. Clone the repository
+### 1. Install Git

-First, you need to clone the repository to your local machine:
+If Git is not already installed on your system, follow these steps to install it:

+- **Windows**:
+  1. Download Git for Windows from the official website: [https://git-scm.com/](https://git-scm.com/).
+  2. Run the installer and follow the instructions.
+  3. **Ensure you select the option to "Add Git to PATH"** during installation so that Git can be used in PowerShell or Command Prompt.
+  4. Once installed, open PowerShell or Command Prompt and verify Git is working by running:

      ```bash
+     git --version
+     ```

+- **Mac**:
+  1. Open the Terminal and run:

+     ```bash
+     git --version
+     ```
+     If Git is not installed, it will prompt you to install it via Xcode Command Line Tools.
+Follow the prompts.

+### 2. Clone the repository

+Once Git is installed, clone the repository to your local machine:

+```bash
 git clone https://github.com/Theory-Communication-Design/aapex-2024.git
 ```

-### 2. Navigate to the project directory
+### 3. Navigate to the project directory

 Move into the project directory after cloning: